 The dental professional will begin the procedure once the sedatives take effect.
 Depending on the procedure you can be under sedation for several minutes or even hours.

-Unlike general anaesthesia, nitrous oxide will not make the patient sleep soundly but will make them feel relaxed and sleepy.
+Unlike general anaesthesia, NO gas (effective sedative agent that is mixed with oxygen and inhaled) will not make the patient sleep soundly but will make them feel relaxed and sleepy.
 It will be applied to the patient a few minutes before the procedure begins and possibly continuously until the procedure is complete.

 You will be able to hear and respond to the dentist’s questions or instructions.
 This is known as “conscious sedation.”

 Not everyone is suitable for dental sedation.
 The dental professional will check the general and dental background to ensure the patient is ideal for this procedure.

 How much is a dental sedation?

 Price List : General Dental Treatments